DeGroote School of Business

 Traditional occupations like an accountant, auditor, financial advisor, lab technician, and chemist will profoundly change in the next five to 10 years.
 DeGroote students need to understand artificial intelligence and blockchain as well as aspects of science, engineering, and other disciplines to excel.
 Alternatively, biomedical engineers, historians, and health geographers will need to know fundamental business skills such as finance, accounting, teamwork, negotiation and mediation, human resources, and sales and marketing.

-Students from all faculties will learn in an open-ended space while using interactive tools to help support one another to solve real-world issues.
+Students from all faculties will learn in an open-ended space while using interactive tools to help support one another in solving real-world issues.
 Collaboration and integration are paramount.
 These changes are needed to fulfill the demands of this next generation of learners.
 Whatever the future holds, we are designing education to be as future-ready as possible.
 Preparation rather than prediction is key to success.

 A Blueprint for Future-Ready Student Success